Sam Panapa

 Samuel Lameko Panapa is a New Zealand former professional rugby league footballer who played in the 1980s and 1990s.
 He represented three countries in his career: Tokelau, New Zealand and Western Samoa.
 Panapa played his club football in Auckland as well as England, where he won several titles with the champion Wigan side of the 1990s.

 Playing career

-A Ponsonby Pony Junior and Ponsonby-Maritime Senior from 1969 - 1982, joined Glenora Bears in 1983 for two season before signing an off-season contract with UK Club Sheffield Eagles 1984–5.
-Returning to NZ in 1985 signed with Te Atatu Roosters in the Auckland Rugby League competitions, Panapa played club football in Britain for Wigan.
-He represented Tokelau at the 1986 Pacific Cup, and later for New Zealand.
+A Ponsonby Pony Junior and Ponsonby-Maritime Senior from 1969 - 1982, joined Glenora Bears in 1983 for two season before signing an off-season contract with UK club Sheffield Eagles 1984–5.
+Returning to NZ in 1985 signed with Te Atatu Roosters in the Auckland Rugby League competitions, He represented Tokelau at the 1986 Pacific Cup, and later for New Zealand.
+He returned to Britain in 1990 and played another season with Sheffield Eagles, before signing for Wigan in 1991.

 During the 1991–92 Rugby Football League season, Panapa played for defending champions Wigan at centre in their 1991 World Club Challenge victory against the visiting Penrith Panthers, scoring his first try for the club.
 During the 1992–93 Rugby Football League season Panapa played from the interchange bench for defending RFL champions Wigan in the 1992 World Club Challenge defeat by the visiting Brisbane Broncos.